adam0white/AI-Study-Companion/docs/epics.md

 **And** I can start a practice session
 **And** questions are presented one at a time or in a set

-**Prerequisites:** Stories 1.7, 2.2 (memory retrieval)
+**Prerequisites:** Stories 1.8, 2.2 (memory retrieval), 3.0 (practice interface)

 **Technical Notes:**
 - Extract topics/concepts from session data
 - Generate questions based on extracted content
 - Can use LLM for question generation or template-based initially
 - Store practice questions in companion state
-- Architecture workflow will define exact question generation approach
+- See Architecture document: "Integration Points > Practice Question Generation" and "Workers AI" sections

 ---